Tag Archives: Black History

-There are many great women of black history; there are the trailblazers like Harriet Tubman, who literally blazed a trail to freedom for hundreds of slaves.
-There is Ruby Bridges, who at the age of six became the first student … Continue reading
+There are many great women of black history including trailblazers like Harriet Tubman, who literally blazed a trail to freedom for hundreds of slaves.
+There is also Ruby Bridges, who at the age of six became the first student to … Continue reading

 Fly High!
 The Story of Bessie Coleman tells the story of Bessie Coleman the first African-American woman to receive an international pilot’s license.
 It is a wonderful book for children, as it teaches the important lesson that no matter where you come … Continue reading

 “In the 1940s there were other big band entertainers who were very popular, such as Louis